Photostat copy of letters from Percy Wellesley Chapman to his mother, 5 April 1915 to 1 February 1917 - Part 2

 me since Xmas.
 Well I have written

-a great deal more than that; but they
+a great deal more than that, but they

 would not be very descriptive letters.

-You see Mammon I have a Commission
+You see Mamman I have a Commission

 now and am responsible for what